gestadieu/cheerlights-to-mqtt/README.md

 3.  run `yarn` to install packages
 4. Ready to run? `yarn run start` or `node index.js`

+If you are using a cloud service such as Heroku, add twitter keys and mqtt brokers info into your process.env.

 ## Resources

 * Cheerlights API: https://cheerlights.com/cheerlights-api/